remix-run/react-router/CONTRIBUTING.md

 <a name="pr"/>
 ## Making a Pull Request?

+Pull requests need only the :+1: of two or more collaborators to be merged; when the PR author is a collaborator, that counts as one.

 ### Tests

 All commits that fix bugs or add features need a test.